 Additionally, Student B’s methods help her learn in a way that is more compatible with the natural learning mechanisms of the brain.
-Student A’s methods, on the other hand, are more artificial, resulting in much less success in learning a language.
+Student A’s methods, on the other hand, are more artificial, resulting in much less success in learning a foreign language.

 3. Students Learn within a Competitive (and Uncooperative) Learning Environment

 Modern school systems have been built around competition and getting good grades, while language learning ultimately is (and should be) cooperative work.

 Think about the way kids learn anything outside of school.
 Instead of worrying about grades or assessments, they just play, interact with each other, smile, laugh, make mistakes and grow together.
 It is a collective as well as a personal learning experience.
 Within that framework, learning literally thrives.

 The mental attitude towards approaching language learning has a huge impact on the way we absorb, ask for information and refine our skills.

 Let me illustrate this with a simple example.

 Let’s consider Student A and Student B, both in their 20’s, both Italian and learning English as a second language.

 Student A loves languages, and succeeds in learning because he is eager to willing to learn new skills.

 Student B views language as a subject to be studied, and not a skill to be learned.
 He is in the class simply because he has to be, and because he has no personal investment in his language studies, makes average progress.